metomi/rose/sphinx/tutorial/rose/furthertopics/rose-stem.rst

    comp_task (TEXT)
-      The comparison task name - by convention this is usually the comparison section name from the app defintion (including the part inside the brackets). kgo_file (TEXT)
+      The comparison task name - by convention this is usually the comparison section name from the app definition (including the part inside the brackets). kgo_file (TEXT)
       The full path to the file specified as the KGO file in